Places To Visit

 More about air gap faucets

 If the air gap faucet leaks water onto the sink, it is usually because the drain line, the larger of the tubes, is stopped up.
-The drain hole, indicated with the arrow in the picture, is an escape hole so that drain water can have a way out if the drain line stops up.
+The drain hole, indicated with the arrow in the top picture, is an escape hole so that drain water can have a way out if the drain line stops up.
 The problem can usually be fixed by removing the drain line at the bottom end and clearing out the obstructions.
 Or, the obstruction may be in the drain saddle or the drain pipe itself.

 Since the 3/8" tube delivers water by force of gravity alone, any small obstruction (a small piece of food from the drain pipe, for example) can block it.